 Given the choice between having nothing or a DIY will, I’d rather you have the DIY will (don’t get me started about what can happen when you have nothing in place, that’s an article for another day).
 If, on the other hand, you conclude there is value in exploring the benefits of a tailored estate plan that will accomplish your goals while avoiding unnecessary risk, We'd be honored to serve you and your family.

-The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owners and JAG Corps Reserve Officer with over 17 years of experience in estate planning.
+The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owner, and JAG Corps Reserve Officer with over 20 years of experience in estate planning.
 He is among a limited number of attorneys in the country with an LL.M.
-(Masters of Law) in Estate Planning and Elder Law.
-The GLS motto, Live Long, End Strong® epitomizes the full life-cycle approach Jack takes to estate planning.
+(Master of Laws) in Estate Planning and Elder Law.
+The GLS motto Live Long, End Strong® epitomizes the full life-cycle approach our firm takes to estate planning.
 It starts with the end in mind, and then builds a lifetime and legacy plan, culminating in the peace of mind that comes with protecting your family's future by preserving assets from taxes, probate costs, legal issues, and unnecessary financial risk.